AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-an-issue.md

 >[!NOTE]
 >
->A `Workfront administrator` can add or remove permissions to any items in the system, for all users, without being the owner of those items.
+>A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

 <ul>
  <li>The creator of an issue has Manage permissions to it, by default.</li>
  <li>You can share issues individually, or you can share several of them at a time.
-Sharing issues is identical to sharing other items in <span>Workfront</span>.
-For more information about sharing items in <span>Workfront</span>, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </li>
+Sharing issues is identical to sharing other items in Workfront.
+For more information about sharing items in Workfront, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </li>
  <li> You can grant the following permissions to an issue:&nbsp;
   <ul>
    <li><p>View</p><p><img src="assets/view-on-issue-221x216.png" alt="view_on_issue.png" style="width: 221;height: 216;"></p></li>